eurostat/PING/README.md

 and linking to an embedded program that runs (only) `%%_default_setup_;`.
 <img src="docs/img/sas_eg_autoexec2.png" border="1" alt="_setup_.sas in autoexec">

-SAS EG will then submit the programs associated to the `autoexec` workflow when your Workspace Server session is created on the SAS Server (see ["Writing code in SAS Enterprise Guide"](http://www.lexjansen.com/wuss/2013/83_Paper.pdf)).
+`SAS EG` will then submit the programs associated to the `autoexec` workflow when your Workspace Server session is created on the SAS Server (see ["Writing code in SAS Enterprise Guide"](http://www.lexjansen.com/wuss/2013/83_Paper.pdf)).
-This occurs at launch time of SAS EG.
+This occurs at launch time of `SAS EG`.

+Hence, depending on your context, you can follow any of the methods described in the instructions below.
+Note that our preference for the settings goes to the last two methods.
+In particular, the [last one](#EGautoexec) being preferred for users running on `SAS EG`.

 <a name="Stata"></a>
 ###### Running PING Stata functions